-- public offerings;
+- public or private offerings;

 - current cash balances;

 - various forms of secured financing;

 - equity capital from joint venture partners;

 - proceeds from our distribution reinvestment plan; and

 - cash from operations.

-Over the short term, we believe that our sources of capital, specifically our cash balances, cash flow from operations, our ability to raise equity capital in our public offering and from joint venture partners and our ability to obtain various forms of secured financing will be adequate to meet our liquidity requirements and capital commitments.
+Over the short term, we believe that our sources of capital, specifically our cash balances, cash flow from operations, our ability to raise equity capital from our public equity offering and joint venture partners and our ability to obtain various forms of secured financing will be adequate to meet our liquidity requirements and capital commitments.

 Over the longer term, in addition to the same sources of capital we will rely on to meet our short-term liquidity requirements, we may also utilize additional secured and unsecured financings and equity capital from joint venture partners.
-We may also conduct additional public offerings.
-We expect these resources will be adequate to fund our operating activities, debt service and distributions, and will be sufficient to fund our ongoing acquisition activities as well as providing capital for investment in future development and other joint ventures along with potential forward purchase commitments.

-If we raise substantially less funds in the offering than the maximum offering amount, we will make fewer investments resulting in less diversification and the value of an investment in us will fluctuate with the performance of the specific assets we acquire.
-Further, we will have certain fixed operating expenses, including certain expenses as a public REIT, regardless of whether we are able to raise substantial funds in this offering.
+We may also conduct additional public or private offerings.
+We expect these sources of capital will be adequate to fund our operating activities, debt service and distributions, and our ongoing acquisition activities, as well as providing capital for investment in future development and other joint ventures along with potential forward purchase commitments.
+If we raise substantially fewer funds in our current public equity offering than the maximum offering amount, we will make fewer investments resulting in less diversification.
+The value of an investment in us will fluctuate with the performance of the specific assets we acquire, so the value of such an investment may fluctuate more if we own fewer assets.
+Further, we will have certain fixed operating expenses, including certain expenses as a public REIT, regardless of whether we are able to raise substantial funds in our current public equity offering.
 Our inability to raise substantial funds would increase our fixed operating expenses as a percentage of gross income, reducing our net income and limiting our ability to make distributions.

-We currently have no outstanding debt.
+As of September 30, 2015, we had no outstanding debt.
 Under our charter, we are prohibited from borrowing in excess of 300% of the value of our net assets, which generally approximates to 75% of the aggregate cost of our assets, though we may exceed this limit under certain circumstances.